nyudlts/ultraviolet/docs/getting-started/dev-docker-setup.md

   invenio-cli run
   ```

-  The Invenio instance should now be available at this URL: <https://127.0.0.1:5000/>!
+  The UltraViolet instance should now be available at this URL: <https://127.0.0.1:5000/>
   Because of the invalid TLS warning, you will need to use Firefox.

   You can login using account `admin@test.com` which you've just created and start uploading data.